-Before applying solutions, let’s discuss why this issue is appearing.
-Windows 10 contains a feature through which it detects the available internet connection which is also available in the previous version of Windows.
-And, when this auto connecting feature faces any issues like outdated network driver, internal confliction of apps and more then it starts showing yellow exclamation mark over the network icon.
+Windows 10 and the previous Windows version contains a feature through which it detects the available internet connection.
+And, when this auto-connecting feature faces any issues then it starts showing a yellow exclamation mark over the network icon.

-Method 1: Fix Internet Limited Sign via Registry Editor
+Solution 1: Fix Internet Limited Sign via Registry Editor

-Step 1: Open Registry Editor.
+- Open Registry Editor.

-Step 2: Find the below given Registry key:
+- Find the below-given Registry key:

 Note: In case the above registry key doesn’t available then just create it.

-Step 3: Go to the right pane and create a new DWORD value with the name NC_DoNotShowLocalOnlyIcon.
+- Go to the right pane and create a new DWORD value with the name NC_DoNotShowLocalOnlyIcon.
 Set it to 1.

-Step 4: After it close the Registry Editor and restart the Explorer shell or you can also restart Windows.
+- After it close the Registry Editor and restart the Explorer shell or you can also restart Windows.

-You will see that the yellow overlay will disappear.
+You will see the yellow overlay will disappear.
 You can also apply this trick in Windows 7, Windows 8 and Windows 8.1.

-Method 2: Run Network Troubleshooter to Fix Internet Connection Issues
+Solution 2: Run Network Troubleshooter to Fix Internet Connection Issues

 Network troubleshooter is the built-in network troubleshooter suit designed to get rid of all types of Windows 10 network connection problems.
-Apply the below given steps to run this troubleshooter:
+Apply the below-given steps to run this troubleshooter:

-Step 1: Go to the search box of your system and search for the Network troubleshooter, then from the search result choose the Identify and repair network problems
+1: Go to the search box of your system and search for the Network troubleshooter, then from the search result choose the Identify and repair network problems

-Step 2: Now, you have to follow the troubleshooter window to fix the Windows 10 network issues
+2: Now, you have to follow the troubleshooter window to fix the Windows 10 network issues

 After applying the troubleshot, if you become unable to fix the Internet connection issues then you should need to reset TCP/IP stack, release the IP address, renew the IP address, and at last flush and reset the DNS client resolver cache.

 To execute all of these tricks you should go to the next method.